dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 * `Integer/clamp : Integer -> Natural` - Convert an `Integer` to a `Natural`
   number, clamping all negative `Integer`s to `0`

-In general, the language design encourages the use of `Natural` numbers as much as possible.
+In general, the language design encourages using `Natural` numbers as much as possible.

 `Double`s are essentially "opaque", meaning that the only thing you can do with them is to render them as `Text` using the following built-in: